logo

 Speech-Language pathologist

 Speech-language pathologists diagnose and treat students with communication disorders.
-They work with students individually and collaborate with teachers, staff and parents to help students improve their communication ability.
+They work with students individually and in small groups; collaborate with teachers, staff and parents; and preform other functions to help students improve their communication ability.

 School Social Worker

 School social workers use school and community resources to help students.
-In addition to working directly with students, school social workers often work closely with families.
+In addition to working directly with students, school social workers often work closely with the families of students.
 School social workers provide services such as case management, consultation, community referrals, and crisis intervention.

 Teacher